Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 - Thus far this season Central Michigan has two wins against the spread.

-- The Chippewas have been favored by 10 points or more once this season and covered the spread.

-- Central Michigan's games this year have hit the over on one of three set point totals (33.3%).

-- This year, the Chippewas score just one more point per game (30) than the Panthers surrender (29).
+- This year, the Chippewas rack up just one more point per game (30) than the Panthers allow (29).

-- The Chippewas collect 424.7 yards per game, 21 more yards than the 403.7 the Panthers give up per matchup.
+- The Chippewas collect 424.7 yards per game, 21 more yards than the 403.7 the Panthers give up per contest.

-- When Central Michigan picks up more than 403.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that Central Michigan piles up over 403.7 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Chippewas have turned the ball over four times this season, three more turnovers than the Panthers have forced (1).
+- This year, the Chippewas have turned the ball over four times, three more than the Panthers' takeaways (1).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.